SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 sol_syms = solve(oprob_syms)
 nothing # hide
 ```
-Next, to obtain a vector with the simulation's $X$ value we can again use $X$'s `Symbol` representation:
+Next, to obtain a vector with the simulation's $X$ value we can again use $X$'s symbol representation:
 ```@example advanced_intro_to_catalyst_designations
 sol_syms[:X]
 ```

-There are two cases where `Symbol`-based designations cannot be used:
+There are two cases where symbol-based designations cannot be used:
 - When using [hierarchical/compositional modelling](advanced_intro_to_catalyst_modelling_approaches_hierarchical).
 Here, if several sub-models contain species called `X`, it cannot be inferred which one `:X` refers to.
 - When algebraic expression of species and/or parameters must be formed (as used e.g. [here](@ref ref)).
 Typically, these situations indicate that an [*observable*](@ref dsl_advanced_options_observables) should be created to designate the quantity of index.